mediadrop/mediadrop/doc/dev/players.rst

 :meth:`display <mediacore.forms.admin.players.PlayerPrefsForm.display>` and
 :meth:`save_data <mediacore.forms.admin.players.PlayerPrefsForm.save_data>`
 methods can map the form values to and from the data dict.
-Players that do this will have links, in MediaCore's admin backend, to a page where an admin can use the rendered form to edit the Player instance.
+Players that do this will have links, in MediaCore CE's admin backend, to a page where an admin can use the rendered form to edit the Player instance.
 An example of a player that has this feature is :class:`mediacore.lib.players.YoutubeFlashPlayer`.